 Skip to main content

 Ripe red and yellow bell peppers are safe for dogs and contain lots of vitamin C. Green peppers are unripe and contain more solanine, which can cause stomach problems.
-Best served cooked as the skin is hard to digest raw.
+Best served cooked, as the skin is hard to digest raw.
 Remove stem and seeds.
-In small amounts as a side dish.
+Feed in small amounts as a side dish.

 A happy, healthy dog eating colorful bell peppers in a bright kitchen with fresh vegetables.